-- The Quickest Way to Earn Free Hyatt Nights
+- The Cheapest Way to Earn Free Hyatt Nights

 - The Cheapest Way to Book Hyatt Suites on Points